gogocodeup/adlister/README.md

-# RadLister
+# MehLister

-Some rad listing application that is safer than craigslist.
-We talk english here now.
+Some meh listing application that is safer than craigslist.